 Learn about the programs and projects Chains Interrupted uses to fight against human trafficking.

-The Coalition recently helped pass a Cedar Rapids ordinance to license and monitor illicit massage parlors.
+In 2019, the Coalition helped pass a Cedar Rapids ordinance to license and monitor illicit massage parlors.
 This and other efforts help keep illegal activity out of the massage therapy industry and reduce human trafficking.

-As much as 70% of human trafficking takes place in a hotel or motel.
+Some studies have shown up to 70-90% of human trafficking takes place in hotels or motels.
 This highlights the importance of educating staff at these establishments.

 We equip volunteers with presentations, posters and protocols to train hotel and motel staff about trafficking.
 They learn how to recognize the signs of human trafficking, and what to do should they see something.